nashio/backbone-table-generator/README.md

 ==================================

 #Description
-A simple Backbone setup to manage a table of data to demostrate the use of models and collections using Backbone,  RequireJS,  Bootstrap and node to retrieve json data.
+A simple Backbone setup to manage a table of data to demostrate the use of models and collections using tables.
+Uses RequireJS, Bootstrap, and node to retrieve json data.

 #Features
 - Click to edit row